m50d/m50d.github.com/_posts/2015-09-18-when-rust-makes-sense.md

 ## F#

 .net is a parallel world, not just a different language and VM but a foreign operating system.
+I've heard less criticism of it than the rest of my list, but I'm not sure whether that's a testament to its elegant design

 ## OCaml